longwei/iOS_randomStuff/README.md

 # BookNote on Big Nerd Ranch
 ---
 ## Sample iOS app
-- How do i get my object created and configured properly
+How do i get my object created and configured properly?
-- How do I deal with user Interaction?
+How do I deal with user Interaction?

 - XIB is xml representation of the archived objects, it will compiled into a NIB file, which is easier to parse.
 	- _file'owner_: which controller has the access to the objects
 	- _first responder_: ignore it for right now